Dispatch-Aware Ragged Attention for Pruned Vision Transformers: Discussion

 \paragraph{Why not fix FA2's dispatch path?} One could in principle reduce the overhead of \texttt{flash\_attn\_varlen\_func} by bypassing its Python wrapper.
 However, the overhead is partly structural: output tensor allocation, \texttt{softmax\_lse} workspace allocation, and argument marshaling through \texttt{pybind11} are integral to the library's API contract.
 A Triton kernel sidesteps this by compiling a standalone kernel launch stub with no intermediate allocations.

 \paragraph{Implications for pruning research.} Token pruning papers routinely attribute end-to-end speedups to attention FLOP reductions.
-Our results suggest that with modern attention kernels, the \emph{actual} speedup from pruning comes primarily from reduced MLP computation (which scales linearly with token count), not from attention (which is dispatch-overhead bound at ViT lengths).
+Our results show that with modern attention kernels, the padded baseline achieves essentially flat throughput across pruning ratios.
+Realized speedup from pruning comes primarily from reduced MLP computation (linear in token count), not from attention (dispatch-bound at ViT lengths).
 We recommend that future pruning papers: (1)~benchmark against variable-length kernels, not just padded baselines, and (2)~separately report attention vs.\ MLP latency contributions.

-\paragraph{Generality beyond A100.} While our experiments focus on A100, the dispatch-overhead bottleneck is a software-stack phenomenon, not a hardware limitation.
-We have verified similar patterns on NVIDIA T4 and GTX~1650 (Turing architecture), where FA2 is unavailable entirely and padded SDPA dispatch floors are even higher, making our Triton kernel's advantage more pronounced.
+\paragraph{Resolution scaling as a deployment argument.} Our high-resolution results (\Cref{sec:highres}) provide a concrete deployment case: at 384$\times$384 inputs, ragged attention is faster than padded even at single-image serving (BS=1), eliminating the batch-size caveat that applies at 224$\times$224.
+As ViT adoption grows for high-resolution tasks (detection, segmentation), this scaling property strengthens the practical case for dispatch-aware pipelines.